Modeling Information Great Northern's Kettle Falls Branch

 The Route

-What is known as GN's Kettle Falls Branch had three sections: The original SF & N line from Dean, Washington to Kettle Falls formally Marcus- shown in red; The remanents of Hill's line to the coast between Kettle Falls and Republic- shown in green; and the combines FS&N and N&FS lines from Kettle Falls to Nelson, British Columbia- shown in blue.
+What is known as GN's Kettle Falls Branch had three sections: The original SF & N line from Dean, Washington to Kettle Falls formally Marcus- shown in red; The remanents of Hill's line to the coast between Kettle Falls and Republic- shown in green; and the combined FS&N and N&FS lines from Kettle Falls to Nelson, British Columbia- shown in blue.

 Trains on the branch originated in Spokane and ran North on the mainline to Dean.
 There they ran to Kettle Falls.
 At Kettle Falls trains were met by a local for Nelson, BC.
 The mixed train continued to on the line to Republic, crossing in to British Columbia at Cascade which was across the border from Laurier, Wash.
 Grand Forks BC was a major town served by both GN and CPR's Kettle Valley line.
 The GN line then re-entered the Washington at Danville, Wash and continued South to Republic.
 The Nelson line crossed the border at Northport Washington and terminated at the CPR station and yard in Nelson, BC.

-Scenes along the line
+Scenes Along the Line

 Dean & Chewelah